 What Are Your Recommendations?

-I have given you my picks for the top superfoods, and the ones I consume most of the time.
+I have provided my superfoods list of top recommendations, and the ones I consume most of the time.
 Obviously this is only my recommendation based on my own limited experience.
 Let's hear from you!
 Share your own top picks.
 The comment section is a great place to learn from each other.